Damaris0207/ironhacklabs/Lab Log Reg Model and beautiful readme/README.md

 ## __BINARY CLASSIFICATION WITH LOGISTIC REGRESSION__

-**__Brief introduction__*: In this notebook we are trying to apply a Logistic Regression Model to a bank database, in order to classify the clients in A or B and predict if their loans are going to be good or bad for the bank benefit.
+**__Brief introduction: In this notebook we are trying to apply a Logistic Regression Model to a bank database, in order to classify the clients in A or B and predict if their loans are going to be good or bad for the bank benefit__**.

 __Importing libraries__